-Choosing the best dual-WAN router may prove to be a bit difficult since this type of devices weren’t created for home use, their functionality and complexity being far beyond the needs of the usual user (setting up a multi WAN router can be tedious and, sometimes, outrageously confusing), but, with the emergence of the DOCSIS 3.1, we may actually see more and more dual-WAN routers within the consumer market.
+Choosing the best dual-WAN router may prove to be a bit difficult considering that this type of devices weren’t created for home use, their functionality and complexity being far beyond the needs of the usual user (setting up a multi WAN router can be tedious), and, while the emergence of the DOCSIS 3.1 could have helped seeing more dual WAN routers within the consumer market, it didn’t really go that route.